|Our Weekly CSA Haul: Paleo Means Lots of Veggies!|

 - Paleo "Peanut Butter" Cups (at the bottom of the post)

-- Roasted Sausage and Vegetable Dinner (scroll down to the bottom - a favorite in our house!)
+- Roasted Sausage and Vegetable Dinner (a favorite in our house!)

 |My Dark Chocolate Bark|